-The Mississippi Division of Medicaid consults with the tribe by notifying the Mississippi Band of Choctaw Indians designee, in writing, with a description of the proposed changes and direct impact, at least sixty (60) days prior to each submission by the State of any Medicaid SPA, waiver proposals, waiver extensions, waiver amendments, waiver renewals, and proposals for demonstration projects that are likely to have a direct effect on Indians, Indian Health programs, or Urban Indian Organizations (I/T/U) by email.
-The Director of Financial Services is the Mississippi Band of Choctaw Indians designee.
-Direct impact is defined as any Medicaid or CHIP program changes that are more restrictive for eligibility determinations, changes that reduce payment rates or payment methodologies to Indian Health Programs, Tribal Organizations, or Urban Indian Organization providers, reductions in covered services, changes in consultation policies, and proposals for demonstrations or waivers that may impact I/T/U providers.
+The Mississippi Division of Medicaid consults with the tribe by notifying the Mississippi Band of Choctaw Indians (MBCI) designees, in writing, with a description of the proposed changes and direct impact, at least sixty-thirty (630) days prior to each submission by the State of any Medicaid CHIP_SPA, waiver proposals, waiver extensions, waiver amendments, waiver renewals, and proposals for demonstration projects that are is likely to have a direct effect on Indians, Indian Health programs, or Urban Indian Organizations (I/T/U) by email.
+MCBI designees are the Choctaw Health Center's Deputy Director and Tthe Director of Financial Services.-is the Mississippi Band of Choctaw Indians designee.
+Direct impact is defined as any Medicaid or CHIP program changes that are more restrictive for eligibility determinations, changes that reduce payment rates or payment methodologies to Indian Health Programs, Tribal Organizations, or Urban Indian Organizations or waivers that may impact I/T/U providers.
 If no response is received from the tribe within thirty (30) days, the Mississippi Division of Medicaid will proceed with the submission to the Centers for Medicare and Medicaid Services (CMS).

-If the Mississippi Division of Medicaid is not able to consult with the tribe sixty (60) days prior to a submission, a copy of the proposed submission along with the reason for the urgency will be forwarded to the tribe designee.
-A conference call with the designee and/or other tribal representatives will be requested to review the submission and its impact on the tribe.
+If the Mississippi Division of Medicaid is not able to consult with the tribe sixty thirty (630) days prior to a submission, a copy of the proposed submission along with the reason for the urgency will be forwarded to the tribe designee.
+The Tribe may waive this notification time-frame requirement in writing via e-mail.
+If requested, Aa conference call with the MBCI designee and/or other tribal representatives will be requested held to review the submission and its impact on the tribe.
 The Mississippi Division of Medicaid will then confirm the discussion via email and request a response from the designee to ensure agreement on the submission.
 This documentation will be provided as part of the submission information to CMS.

-The tribe's Director of Financial Services, Donita Stephens, was notified by e-mail on January 10, 2013, of the proposed CHIP #8 submission.
+The Choctaw Health Center's Deputy Director and The tribe's the Director of Financial Services, Donita Stephens, was were notified by e-mail on January 10, 2013, September 19, 2019, of the proposed MS SPA 20-0013 - CHIP-#8 submission.
+Draft pages were submitted on December 5, 2019.

-While not required, the Mississippi Division of Medicaid is planning quarterly meetings with the tribe to discuss proposed Medicaid and CHIP program changes and other topics as permitted by schedules.
-In person meetings with the tribe have been held on July 10, 2012, October 15, 2012, March 8, 2013, and June 18, 2013.
+While not required, the Mississippi Division of Medicaid is planning conducting quarterly meetings with the tribe to discuss proposed Medicaid and CHIP program changes and other topics as permitted by schedules.
+IAn in person meetings with the tribe was have been held on

+December 4, 2019, to discuss this proposed MS SPA 20-0013 - CHIP submission.
+July 10, 2012, October 15, 2012, March 8, 2013, and June 18, 2013.
 A meeting regarding CHIP and other issues was held on October 14, 2014 and December 15, 2014.